Tharaphywinaung/SCM-bulletin-board/README.md

-# SCM-bulletin-board
+# bulletin-board
-- Laravel OJT project
+- Laravel project
 - contains CRUD operations related to the users and posts
 - CSV/Excel file upload and reset password action